Traumatic Brain Injury & Concussion Treatment that Gets Results

 “Traumatic brain injury (TBI) produces both acute and more chronic consequences that lead to permanent disabilities that increase long-term mortality and reduced life expectancy.”

-The Journal explains that untreated TBI can result in various secondary pathological conditions.
+As the Journal of Neurotrauma explains, untreated TBI can result in various secondary pathological conditions.
 These can include seizures, severe sleep issues, nervous system diseases, endocrine disorders, and psychiatric problems.

 Those with severe injuries will have moderate to severe disability: 33% of those with severe head traumas will not survive, and the ones who do survive might end up in a vegetative state.
 (These statistics apply to closed head injuries.)